 - 1. RCIL-Amsterdam will increase the number of consumers/staff that serve on community and statewide boards/committees/taskforces/ that have not had representation for people with disabilities. - 2.
-At least one elected official will establish a policy/procedure to make printed material available in an alternative format when requested.
+Disaster preparation and relief plans which address the needs and concerns of people with disabilities will be adopted by Montgomery or Fulton County.